Lewsiafat/AICodeReviewCLI/README.md

 The tool will then guide you through the following interactive steps:

-1.  **Project Path**: Enter the absolute path to the Git repository you wish to review.
+1.  **Project Path**: Enter the absolute path to the project you wish to review.
-2.  **Branch Selection**: Choose the branch you want to review from a list of available branches.
-3.  **Review Mode**: Select how you want to review commits:
+2.  **Review Mode**: Select how you want to perform the review:
-    *   **Review a range of commits (cumulative diff)**: You'll select a starting and ending commit from a list of recent commits.
-The AI will review all changes between these two points.
-    *   **Review selected individual commits**: You'll select multiple specific commits from a list.
-The AI will review each selected commit individually, and all reviews will be combined into one report.
-4.  **Commit Selection**: Depending on the review mode, you'll either select a range or individual commits from a list that includes their short hash and commit message.
+    *   **Git Mode**: To review commits from a Git repository.
+    *   **Folder Mode**: To review local files/folders.

+3.  **Follow-up Steps**: Depending on the mode, you will be guided through further selections:
+    *   If in **Git Mode**, you will select a branch and then choose to review a range of commits or individual commits.
+    *   If in **Folder Mode**, you will use an interactive browser to select the specific files and folders you want the AI to analyze.

 ## Output